How to Become an AI Developer & Get Hired in 2026

 Use the OpenAI API to build intelligent apps with GPT, Whisper, and DALL·E

 This course is perfect if you want to go from copy-pasting prompt snippets to building real-world, multi-modal AI applications with OpenAI’s ecosystem.
-By the end, you’ll be ready to prototype your own apps and ship them fast using the same tools used by top startups.

 You’ll learn how to use the full suite of OpenAI APIs, as well as Whisper for speech-to-text, DALL·E for image generation, and text-to-speech for voice interfaces.
 These tools are the foundation of many of today’s most popular AI products.

 But this isn’t just a sandbox.
-You’ll build a full AI-powered daily meal planner that understands user preferences, generates healthy recipes, creates images for each meal, and reads instructions out loud, all from your own code.
+You’ll also build a full AI-powered daily meal planner that understands user preferences, generates healthy recipes, creates images for each meal, and reads instructions out loud, all from your own code.

 Build real-world apps using Google’s Gemini API

-This course shows you how to use Gemini’s Pro and Vision models to build apps that understand both text and images, giving you hands-on experience with some of the most advanced multimodal AI models available today.
+Gemini is Google’s answer to GPT, and as an AI developer, learning how to work with it gives you a major edge.
+That's why this course shows you how to use Gemini’s Pro and Vision models to build apps that understand both text and images, giving you hands-on experience with some of the most advanced multimodal AI models available today.

 You'll learn how to generate responses using Gemini Pro, interact with images using Pro Vision, and fine-tune your outputs using prompt engineering techniques.
 More importantly, you’ll apply those skills in three practical projects that go way beyond theory: a conversational chatbot, a “talk to an image” app, and an intelligent image organizer that sorts files based on what’s in the picture.